-- SECS, Chapter 10 (focus on the Discrete Analysis and Gotta Gotta Payback)
+- J.R.
+Brownson, Solar Energy Conversion Systems (SECS), Chapter 10 (focus on the Discrete Analysis and Gotta Gotta Payback)

 - W. Short et al. (1995) Manual for the Economic Evaluation of Energy Efficiency and Renewable Energy Technologies.
 NREL Technical Report TP-462-5173. (read pp. 35-58: from Selection Criteria Guide to Economic Measures, and through Discounted Payback Period)

 I want you to think about the ways that figures of merit serve as various economic metrics to allow a client to compare alternatives in energy systems selection and design in an "apples to apples" fashion, despite the fact that SECS are coupled to an intermittent solar resource.
 You may find it easier to read chapter 4 of Short et al., and then jump back to chapter 3 of Short et al. We will focus on the figure of merit below; but really, these pages are chock full of useful information for future project development!